Passer-montanus/ResearchData/README.md

 # HE staining images of serous effusion cells

-This repository contains the dataset used for the **Medical Image Analysis**.
+This repository contains the serous effusion cells dataset used for the **Medical Image Analysis**.
 The dataset is pre-split into training, validation, and test sets, with corresponding annotations in two formats: TXT and XML.

 ## Repository Structure